 Getting injured while in the garden is no fun.
 Not only is it hazardous but it also will keep you away from the garden and homestead until you heal.
 Which means in most cases critical work will have to be done by someone else in the family or you may need to hire someone to do the work.

-So it is crucial that you do what you can to avoid injuries.
+So it is crucial that you follow garden safety best practices so that you can avoid injuries.

 I have not covered all possible ways to be injured nor all possible injuries.
 You may have specific situations that you need to protect yourself and others from.
 Adapt your working habits and environment to those situations and you should be fine.